Fayetteville, Arkansas Social Security Disability Attorney

 Due to no fault of your own, you have been seriously injured or developed a debilitating illness.
 As a result, you can no longer work.
 You’ve lost your source of income, but you still have all of your financial obligations: your house, your car, and other possessions.
 You also wonder who’s going to care for your family and children.
 With all of these stressful questions filling your mind, you don’t know where to turn or what to do.
 You may be entitled to Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), but how do you know if you qualify, and where do you start the process?

-Working with an experienced Social Security attorney in Arkansas, such as Ken Kieklak, Attorney at Law can help you avoid common missteps in the SSDI or SSI application process while reducing your worry and anxiety.
+Working with an experienced Social Security and disability attorney in Arkansas, such as Ken Kieklak, Attorney at Law can help you avoid common missteps in the SSDI or SSI application process while reducing your worry and anxiety.
 Depending on the unique needs arising in your case, our law firm’s legal services include:

 - Helping you gather the appropriate medical documentation.